marloncalleja/MC-Experiment-AI/README.md

 A folder named 'src' should be available, inside the folder, download 'main' and replace existing.

-Test bot commands:
+Test bot commands
-Enter the following commands in the game chat window.
+Enter the following commands in the game chat window:
 /minebot getfood
 /minebot getwool
 /minebot getfuel